Intent, Implementation and Impact Statement

 A thorough implementation of the computing curriculum will have the following impact for the children in St Francis:

-- The children will have been taught, understand and can apply the subject content as laid out in the computing programme of study.
+- The children will have been taught, understand and can apply the subject content with reference to the computing programme of study.

 - The children are able to articulate their understanding of computing science, digital literacy and information technology.
 They are able to give examples of ways to stay safe on-line and recognise acceptable/unacceptable behaviour.